 Propitiation is defined in the dictionary as the “act of gaining or regaining the favor or goodwill of someone.”
 It can also mean to “appease” or “pacify.”
 The word “propitiation” is translated from the Greek word hilaskomai, which is often used to translate the Hebrew word kippur meaning “atonement.”

 Propitiation has also been defined by many biblical scholars.
 One definition is, “the removal of wrath by the offering of a gift” (International Standard Bible Encyclopedia, 1986, “Propitiation”).
 It also conveys sin being covered and remitted (Vine’s Complete Expository Dictionary of Old and New Testament Words, 1985, “Propitiation”).
 The New Bible Dictionary sums it up this way: “‘Propitiation’ is a reminder that God is implacably opposed to everything that is evil, that his opposition may properly be described as ‘wrath,’ and that this wrath is put away only by the atoning work of Christ” (1982, “Propitiation).

-Here’s how other translations define “propitiation” in 1 John 4:10: “as an atoning sacrifice for our sins” (New International Version),“as a sacrifice to take away our sins” (New Living Translation), “to die in our place to take away our sins” (New Century Version) and “as the remedy for the defilement of our sins” (New English Bible).
+Other Bible translations offer insight into the definition of “propitiation” in 1 John 4:10.
+First, “as an atoning sacrifice for our sins” (New International Version).
+Also,“as a sacrifice to take away our sins” (New Living Translation).
+Further, “to die in our place to take away our sins” (New Century Version).
+Finally, “as the remedy for the defilement of our sins” (New English Bible).